shyamal2411/Acticlass/README.md

 ### 9. Leaderboard

 - **Access:**
-Any user can access the leaderboard of the group that is part of, where the user will be able to see a list of students in descending order of the points they have earned.
+Any user of the acticlass have the access to the leaderboard for any number of groups that the user is part of, where the user will be able to see a list of students in descending order of the points they have earned and can also see points that each user have earned and their email id.
+For the user with teacher role will also have the option available on every student card of the leaderboard to remove the student for the group.

   <p align='center' style='margin-top:20px'>
   <img src='Acticlass-App/src/assets/leaderboard.png' alt='LeaderBoard' height='400'>